 Ask the majority of leaders spearheading organizational change, and you’ll often hear commendable reasons behind their actions: a drive for heightened productivity, a commitment to enhancing employee experience, and a desire for more efficient capital utilization, among others.
 There may also be other, more tactical reasons for a move, such as the end of a lease with no option to extend.

 You and your leadership team must be aligned on your specific reasons for and goals of your organization’s move.
 Because you will get questions – from staff members, board members, or anyone in between.
 Being aligned on the reasons and goals and then clearly communicating them is critical for overall success and particularly to anticipate and help manage the tone for Day One.
-The approach used for messaging, communications and engagement, and welcoming people into the space may need to vary depending upon the context and reasons for the move.
+The approach used for messaging, communications and engagement, and welcoming people into the space may need to vary depending on the context and reasons for the move.
 The concept of consistent and appropriately voiced communication brings us to our next point.

 Build the Foundation.